Capestick/ky-vehiclekeys/README.md

 Step 4: Delete QB-Vehiclekeys

+Step 5: Open Visual Studio Code, Open Folder, select your resource folder, and on the 2nd tab on the left make sure the top one says qb-vehiclekeys and the bottom ky-vehiclekeys

+Every script you add that has stuff to do with vehiclekeys make sure you change to ky-vehiclekeys

 All Done!

+Tried to explain it the best i can

-Any bugs you find contact me on discord
+Any bugs / help you find contact me on discord

 solo_capestick